CHR. Did you meet with no other assault as you came?

 TALK.
 You may use your liberty.

 FAITH.
-A work of grace in the soul discovereth itself, either to him that hath it, or
+A work of grace in the soul discovereth itself,

 to standers-by.